Onesso/RentRight/README.md

 Before creating our user model we'll create a unit test
 1. navigate to core/tests/ and create file test_model.py the test class of creating a user is written.
 2. navigate to core/models.py create the model User for adding user to the system.
+And also create a user
 3. navigate to app/app/settings.py define the custom User Model and set the Auth_User_Model configuration

 NOTE: after settings.py run docker-compose run --rm app sh -c "python manage.py wait_for_db && python manage.py migrate" which will throw error: InconsistentMigrationHistory.  this is because you had already made a migration before